CESSProject/cess-portal/README.md

 -h,--help：Get the specific operation method of the command line

--c,--config：Absolute path, the address of the configuration file; used when not defined:/etc/cess.d/cess_client.yaml
+-c,--config：Absolute path, the address of the configuration file